CCPA Rulemaking - Cybersecurity Audits

 In determining the necessary scope and submission process for these risk assessments, the Agency is interested in learning more about existing state, federal, and international laws, other requirements, and best practices applicable to some or all CCPA-covered businesses or organizations that presently require some form risk assessment related to the entity’s processing of consumers’ personal information, as well as businesses’ compliance processes with these laws, requirements, and best practices.
 In addition, the Agency is interested in the public’s recommendations regarding the content and submission-format of risk assessments to the Agency, and compliance considerations for risk assessments for businesses that make less than $25 million in annual gross revenue.
 Accordingly, the Agency asks: 1.
 What laws or other requirements that currently apply to businesses or organizations (individually or as members of specific sectors) processing consumers’ personal information require risk assessments?
 For the laws or other requirements identified: a.
 To what degree are these risk-assessment requirements aligned with the processes and goals articulated in Civil Code § 1798.185(a)(15)(B)?
 5. What would the benefits and drawbacks be for businesses and consumers if the Agency accepted businesses’ submission of risk assessments that were completed in compliance with GDPR’s or the Colorado Privacy Act’s requirements for these assessments?
 How would businesses demonstrate to the Agency that these assessments comply with CCPA’s requirements?

-Existing state, federal, and international laws, third-party compliance audits employ a similar approach
+and international laws, third-party compliance audits employ a similar

-by using self-assessment questionnaires and other tools to evaluate an entity’s legal requirements
+questionnaires and other tools to evaluate an entity’s legal

 Comment 7, Pursuant to II.
 Risk Assessments; Question 1 (b) (c) (d) and (e):